unitycontainer/container/README.md

 * Service location capability; this allows clients to store or cache the container
 * Instance and type interception
 * Registration by convention

+## Code of Conduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](https://www.contributor-covenant.org/) to clarify expected behavior in our community.
+For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct)

+## Contributing

+See the [Contributing guide](https://github.com/unitycontainer/unity/blob/master/CONTRIBUTING.md) for more information.

+## .NET Foundation

+Unity Container is a [.NET Foundation](https://dotnetfoundation.org/projects/unitycontainer) project